Diana-K-Ogega/KYC-Customer-Risk-Scoring/README.md

 **1. Introduction**

 In financial crime compliance, manual risk scoring often leads to inconsistent outcomes and "discretionary bias."
 This project addresses those vulnerabilities by codifying a **Risk-Based Approach (RBA)** directly into a technical framework.
-The model utilizes **automated scoring logic** to evaluate customer profiles against fixed risk pillars, including **PEP status, Jurisdictional Risk,** and **Adverse Media.** By shifting the calculation from manual spreadsheets to a **SQL-driven engine,** the system ensures 100% computational consistency.
+The model utilises **automated scoring logic** to evaluate customer profiles against fixed risk pillars, including **PEP status, Jurisdictional Risk,** and **Adverse Media.** By shifting the calculation from manual spreadsheets to a **SQL-driven engine,** the system ensures 100% computational consistency.
 This creates a reliable audit trail and ensures that **Enhanced Due Diligence (EDD)** triggers are based on objective data thresholds rather than subjective interpretation.

 **2. Skills Demonstrated**